openaustralia/morph/app/views/documentation/tutorial.md

 in the context of your project’s Gemfile.
 This means that your specified gems will be available.

-The first command we need to run in `irb` is:
+The first command you need to run in `irb` is:

 ```
 require 'mechanize'